betterscientificsoftware/bssw.io/Articles/Blog/2026-07-toolkit.md

 computational performance will remain essential skills for future engineers, analysts, and researchers.

-## Author bios
+## Author bio

 [Jasmine Buckley-Williams](https://github.com/jbuckleywilliams) is a [2025 BSSw Fellow](https://bssw.io/blog_posts/introducing-the-2025-bssw-fellows) and a Public Utilities Regulatory Analyst with a Master's Big Data Analytics.
 She has a background in data manipulation and management in utilities enforcement.
 Her work bridges the gap between technical excellence and practical accessibility, ensuring that HPC best practices are not only understood but also effectively applied in real-world scientific computing environments.

 <!---
-Publish:
+Publish: yes
 Track: bssw fellowship
-Topics:
-OpenGraph image:
+Topics: online learning, high-performance computing (hpc)
 --->